gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 Where ∫∫ represents the integral over the entire space of possible values.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.energy_distance.html) available for use.

 ## Epps-Singleton Test
 The Epps-Singleton test is a statistical test used to determine whether two samples come from the same probability distribution.
 It is particularly useful when comparing two independent samples to assess their similarity or dissimilarity in a non-parametric and distribution-free manner.
 The test was developed as an alternative to the classical two-sample tests, such as the t-test or Wilcoxon-Mann-Whitney U test, which rely on specific distributional assumptions.